ASTR 1210 (O'Connell) Study Guide 20

 satellites they possess.
 The satellites, observed at close range

-by spacecraft, exhibit an astonishing diversity of surface
+by spacecraft, display an astonishing diversity of surface

 types and features.
 Unlike the three terrestrial planet satellites,